 CBT - Cognitive Behavioural Therapy

-CBT has been found to be successful in treating a wide range of mental health difficulties.
+Cognitive Behavioural Therapy (CBT) has been found to be successful in treating a wide range of mental health difficulties.
 It focusses on identifying and breaking ‘vicious cycles’, and experimenting with healthy alternatives.
-CBT is mostly present-focussed, meaning it equipts you with the tools and strategies to manage psychological distress in the moment.
+CBT is mostly present-focussed (see clip), meaning it equips you with the tools and strategies to manage psychological distress in the moment.
+CBT is an evidence based treatment for anxiety and low mood.

 EMDR - Eye Movement Desensitization & Reprocessing

-EMDR is a therapeutic approach developed by Dr Francine Shapiro that helps to resolve distressing or traumatic experiences.
-EMDR was originally developed as a treatment for processing traumatic memories in post-traumatic stress disorder (PTSD), but there is increasing evidence that it can be effective in a wide range of conditions.
+Eye Movement Desensitization & Reprocessing (EMDR) Therapy is a therapeutic approach developed by Dr Francine Shapiro that helps to resolve distressing or traumatic experiences.
+EMDR Therapy was originally developed as a treatment for processing traumatic memories in post-traumatic stress disorder (PTSD), but there is increasing evidence that it can be effective in a wide range of conditions.
 The theory behind EMDR is that many psychological difficulties are the result of distressing life experiences that have not been stored in memory properly and are said to be ‘blocked’ or ‘unprocessed’.
 EMDR uses an 8 phase protocol including methods of bilateral stimulation, which have been found to enhance processing.
+EMDR is the recommended as the first line treatment for PTSD and trauma by the National Institute for Health and Care Excellence (NICE) and the World Health Organisation (WHO).

 CFT - Compassion Focussed Therapy

-CFT is a integrative psychotherapy developed by professor Paul Gilbert.
+Compassion Focussed Therapy (CFT) is a integrative psychotherapy developed by professor Paul Gilbert.
 The theoretical framework behind CFT is influenced by: evolutionary, social and developmental psychology, as well recent developments in neuroscience.
 CFT was founded for individuals with unhelpful self-to-self relationships characterised by high levels of shame and self-criticism.
 This form of psychological therapy utilises compassionate mind training strategies to facilitate resilience and coping.
+Hear about CFT from two leaders in the field Dr Kristin Neff and Brent Brown.

 ACT - Acceptance & Commitment Therapy